knowm/XDropWizard/README.md

 developed by [Knowm](http://knowm.org/open-source/).
 A lot of the bloat and confusion of configuring Quartz was removed in creating Sundial and a convenient wrapper around jobs was added to enable more modular job building and organization.
 Sundial creates a threadpool on application startup and uses it for background jobs.

+Integration is made convenient with the [dropwizard-sundial project](https://github.com/timmolter/dropwizard-sundial).

 ## Adding the dropwizard-sundial dependency